This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Here are all the details:

-- third, where can you buy the pass
+- where can you buy the pass

-Which Hakone Free Pass to Buy
+Which Hakone Free Pass Should You Buy

 - 2-Day Hakone Free Pass, or

-- 3-Day HaKone Free Pass
+- 3-Day Hakone Free Pass

-To clarify, 1-Day Pass is not available.
+To clarify, 1-Day Pass is NOT available.

-How Much Does It Cost
+How Much Does Hakone Free Pass Cost

 Let’s take a closer look:

-- 2-Day pass costs 5,700 yen for an adult ticket and 1,500 yen for a child ticket
+- 2-Day pass costs 6,100 yen for an adult ticket and 1,100 yen for a child ticket

-- 3-Day pass costs 6,100 yen for an adult ticket and 1,750 yen for a child ticket
+- 3-Day pass costs 6,500 yen for an adult ticket and 1,750 yen for a child ticket

 If you are leaving from Odawara Station in Odawara, Kanagawa, which is the gateway station to the Hakone area, then:

-- 2-Day pass costs 4,600 yen for an adult ticket and 1,000 yen for a child ticket
+- 2-Day pass costs 5,000 yen for an adult ticket and 1,000 yen for a child ticket

-- 3-Day pass costs 5,000 yen for an adult ticket and 1,250 yen for a child ticket
+- 3-Day pass costs 5,400 yen for an adult ticket and 1,250 yen for a child ticket

 Moreover, a child ticket is for a child between the ages of 6 to 11 years old.